PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 The second rule drops anything with more than 4 consecutive digits within a .example domain.

 Note that the query name is presented without a trailing dot to the regex.
-The regex is applied case insensitively.
+The regex is applied case-insensitively.

 Alternatively, if compiled in, :func:`RE2Rule` provides similar functionality, but against libre2.